 Moreover, how much we eat plays a role in our health and lifespan.
 The practice of calorie restriction extends the lifespan on laboratory animals, and evidence is starting to hint that intermittent fasting might do the same.
 Intermittent fasting, such as with the Fasting Mimicking Diet or the 5:2 diet, improves markers in humans in the same way as in laboratory animals.
 On the flip side, becoming fat leads to poorer health and a shorter life expectancy.

 Fasting regimens aren’t traditional diets, but rather overlays which can be combined with healthy eating patterns, such as the DASH diet, although it requires a bit of tweaking.
+You can learn more about the Fasting Mimicking Diet in this report.

 The diets outlined in this article were formulated by doctors and nutritionists, with each group claiming that theirs is the healthiest.